Guys, it’s battle time.

 Rotate the pans.
 This may not be necessary for all ovens, but I’ve noticed if I put two sheets in at the same time and don’t rotate them or switch the shelves halfway through, they don’t bake as evenly.
 So set a timer for halfway through the cooking time and just take a few minutes to pull a little switcheroo.

 Finally, double the recipe!
 Make however many cookies you want then scoop the remaining dough into balls and place them in a zip lock for a later time.
+(Check out my post with all my tips on freezing cookie dough.)
 Then, all you have to do is pop them on a tray and add an extra minute to the baking time when you get a craving.
 This is also a wonderful thing to have on hand for last minute company.
 Trust me, having a fresh batch of cookies within a 15 minute reach at all times is never a bad thing.